Royal Jelly

 Beeswax cups of milky royal jelly made by worker bees.

-How Honey Bees Produce Royal Jelly
+How Bees Make Royal Jelly

 Only well-fed worker bees become good producers of brood food compositions.
 This works in the same way as well-fed worker bees are the best wax producers.
 Healthy colonies do better in all activities.